CC22-HO01-TravelokaSigapore-HotelRanks/API-Recommendation/README.md

 - Example request
 >https://hotel-test-ywu6raktuq-uc.a.run.app/trending/?page=10&offset=0

-This endpoint is to get the hotels that are trending or popular
+This endpoint is used to get the hotels that are trending or popular
 ```javascript
 {
     "message": "Success",